raha2019/Typeracer-fair-bot/README.md

 # Typeracer-fair-bot
-It is not cheating if you are still typing.
+It's not cheating if you are still typing.